jameshgrn/IS2_Water_SE/README.md

       1. `git clone https://github.com/jameshgrn/IS2_Water_SE.git`
       2. `cd IS2_Water_SE`
    2. Create an environment from the provided `environment.yml` file:
-      1. `conda env create -f environment.yml`
+      1. `conda env create -f environment.yml -v`
          - _note: this will take a while, go grab a coffee..._
       2. `conda activate IS2SE`
    3. Launch Jupyter Notebooks